cs502allen/ghq/README.md

 - Refactor of board logic is needed.
 We didn't know the reqs when we started so there's a lot to do.
 - Build some cool variants.
 What does 4 player GHQ look like?
 Infinite canvas

 Huge Kudos to everyone who has contributed to https://github.com/boardgameio/boardgame.io.
-T